 Change is the only constant in self-publishing, so you can’t stop the world and get off.

 There are days when I wish the world stop changing so rapidly.
-The problem is, however, that my wish will never come true.

 Self-publishing is so heavily dependent upon technology, and as we all know, technology is a word that should be defined in dictionaries as something that can, will and does change like the wind, every day.
 Or even more often.

 Only this week I have had to update my laptop operating system, my iPhone and my iPads, as well as manage a major upgrade and migration for the hosting of my blogs.

 However painful these technical changes, updates and upgrades are to manage, the most difficult changes are when an online service provider changes their rules, or more commonly called terms and conditions of use, which we all read assiduously, don’t we?

 Such was the case recently for a retired couple, who run a successful cooking blog, and after many years of building their site and income, it suddenly plummeted almost overnight.

 What are algorithms and metadata?

 Algorithms are notoriously very secret and are used by all big Internet companies.
 For authors, the most important are Amazon algorithms, which of course no one knows anything about, but they can and do make the difference to selling a lot of books, or none at all.

 Another problem with changes in technology is that as a blogger, my posts over time, often contradict what I wrote only a few months or even weeks ago.

 On other platforms, I am sure you notice changes that affect the way you go about marketing books.
-In my case, changes by Facebook, Twitter and to a lesser degree Google+ are almost constant and need continual monitoring.
+In my case, changes by Facebook, Twitter and to a lesser degree LinkedIn are almost constant and need continual monitoring.

-That I spent months learning how to use this authorship tool, on top of the money I spent on software for it, all adds up to nothing now, as Google decided to kill it with no warning or explanation.
+That I spent months learning how to use this authorship tool, on top of the money I spent on software for it, all add up to nothing now, as Google decided to kill it with no warning or explanation.

-It can, will and does frustratingly change, every damn day!
-The only way out of this never-ending circle of change is to ………… nope.
-You can’t stop the world of technology.
-There is no way out.
+It can, will and does frustratingly change every day.
+The only way out of this never-ending circle of change is to … no there is no way out.